HouseTrip/housetrip.github.com/_posts/2014-06-24-breaking-down-a-rails-2-monolith-using-plugins.md

   ActiveSupport::Dependencies.autoload_once_paths.delete(path)
 end

-# include helpers so they are accesible in views
+# include helpers so they are accessible in views
 ActionView::Base.class_eval do
   include Admin::Helper
 end